Curriculum Policy Statement 2020

 MODERN FOREIGN LANGUAGE - FRENCH

-We believe that as a Church of England School, RE should be seen to be an important integrated part of our whole curriculum.
+We believe that as a Church of England School, RE should be an important integrated part of our whole curriculum.
 Our teaching of Religious Education is based on the handbook issued by the Diocesan Director of Education which aims to extend the agreed RE Syllabus of the Local Authority.
 Children are taught about festivals, events, symbols and stories from Christianity and other major faiths.
 We visit the local Church and other places of worship in the wider community.
 We encourage children to think about their own ideas and beliefs about life, and what is right and wrong, while responding sensitively to the feelings and beliefs of others.

 We join together for a daily Act of Collective Worship and the whole school attends a service in Church once a month which is led by the local Priest-in-Charge.
 Other services are held in Church throughout the year including; Harvest, Christingle and Easter.
 Parents may withdraw their children from Collective Worship after a discussion with the Headteacher and a request has been put in writing.